doncandela/mgah/mgah.md

 - **Including the sbatch script in the `slurm-<jobid>.out` file**<a id="keep-sbatch"></a>.

-  - Sometimes it is useful to keep a record of the sbatch in the output file (called `slurm-<jobid>.out` by default).
-For example, if several jobs are run by making small changes to the batch file, it can be useful to keep a record in each output file of the precise batch file used to produce that output.
+  - Sometimes it is useful to keep a record of the sbatch script in the output file (called `slurm-<jobid>.out` by default).
+For example, if several jobs are run by making small changes to the sbatch script, your may want to keep a record in each output file of the precise sbatch script used to produce that output.
 This can be done by including the command `scontrol write batch_script $SLURM_JOB_ID -` in the sbatch file.
 This sbatch script **`simple2.sh`** includes this feature:

     ```
     #!/bin/bash
-    # simple2.sh 4/8/25 D.C.
+    # # simple2.sh 4/9/25 D.C.
     # One-task sbatch script using none of MPI, a GPU, or Apptainer.
     # This version writes the batch script to the ouput file.
     #SBATCH -c 6                         # use 6 CPU cores
     #SBATCH -p cpu                       # submit to partition cpu
+    scontrol write batch_script $SLURM_JOB_ID -;echo # print this script to output
     echo nodelist=$SLURM_JOB_NODELIST    # print list of nodes used
-    echo; scontrol write batch_script $SLURM_JOB_ID -; echo
     module purge                         # unload all modules
     module load conda/latest             # need this to use conda commands
     conda activate npsp                  # environment with NumPy and SciPy but not CuPy